-SAGSE has been advised by the Victorian Registration & Qualification Authority (VRQA) that international student exchange programs in Victoria can resume in 2022.
-SAGSE intends to restart its exchange at the end of 2022.
-The resumption is conditional on being able to meet all COVID-19 vaccination and health requirements in sending and receiving students from Australia to Germany and vice versa.
+SAGSE was advised by the Victorian Registration & Qualification Authority (VRQA) that international student exchange programs in Victoria could resume in 2022.
+Accordingly, SAGSE restarted its exchange at the end of 2022.
+The resumption was conditional on being able to meet all COVID-19 vaccination and health requirements in sending and receiving students from Australia to Germany and vice versa.
 SAGSE retains the capacity to cancel its exchange program in case the regulator or health authorities in either country restrict, suspend or disallow any exchange or international travel.

 Each year, the Victorian, Western Australian and New South Wales (TBC) branches of SAGSE each offer approximately a dozen scholarships to students in Year 11 (and Year 12 in Victoria) who are studying German.
 Scholarship opportunities have also been offered in QLD including opportunities to host a German student.
 Students leave Australia at the end of November and spend 10 weeks living with a German family and attending a German school, returning at the beginning of February.
 During their stay in Germany, the students attend a camp run by GASS Germany, as well as a group trip to Berlin which includes a reception at either the Australian or New Zealand Embassy before returning home.

 Students are accompanied by a Group Leader elected by SAGSE and an experienced former scholarship recipient, who will be the first point of contact

 through the exchange period.
 Students are hosted by German scholarship winners, who will subsequently travel to Australia the following June

 - August period.

 Upon arrival in Germany, students are met by their host families and representatives of the German arm of SAGSE, GDANSA e.V.